Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Social Role: Monitor that group work promotes community building and student participation.

-Managerial Role: Assign students’ roles in advance so that they can read and view resources through that character’s lens.
+Managerial Role: Assign students’ roles in advance so they can read and view resources through that character’s lens.
 Communicate clear and consistent expectations to the students.

 Technical Role: Ensure that students can access the online videos with ease.
 Create a streamlined method for video submission and grading.
 Explain the function and purpose of the online video examples.